-- No video, photography or sound recording is permitted on site without the written consent from a child or young persons carer.
+- No video, photography or sound recording is permitted on site without the written consent from a vulnerable adult's carer.
 The carer must be over the age of 18.
-The Organisation will provide GDPR compliant consent forms - All video, photography and sound recording that is permitted on site is the property of the Organisation and it may be used for marketing purposes or shared on-line unless an Artist Contract has been signed - Children, young people, carers, family and friends and any other visitor to the premises may not video, photograph or record sound without the express permission of the Organisation
+The Organisation will provide GDPR compliant consent forms - All video, photography and sound recording that is permitted on site is the property of the Organisation and it may be used for marketing purposes or shared on-line unless an Artist Contract has been signed - People using or visiting the premises may not video, photograph or record sound without the express permission of the Organisation and the consent of those being recorded